-Can learners have any time off for non-UWE Bristol related events during placement?
+Can learners have any time off for non-UWE related events during placement?

-There are no official reasons for learners to have time off placement to attend UWE Bristol during placements, and any absence from placement is discouraged.
+There are usually no official reasons for learners to have time off placement, and any absence from placement is discouraged.
 Holidays are not acceptable reasons for missing placement.
-Occasionally learners will request time off for important events such as weddings, funerals, interviews, and unavoidable health appointments, and there can be times where learners may have resit assessments and require time away from placement to prepare from these.
-It is up to the learner to decide if it is sufficiently important to miss valuable placement hours, and they should then agree this with their educator.
+Occasionally learners will take time off for important events such as weddings, funerals, interviews, and unavoidable health appointments, and there can be times where some learners have resit assessments and require time away from placement to prepare for/attend these.
+It is up to the learner to discuss this with their employer and practice educator prior to taking any time off.
 If there are any doubts, please discuss them with the link tutor.